Alexander759/ASCII-Pacman/README.md

 ## How to play

 To start the game download the project.
 Then compile the main.cpp file and make sure that the map.txt file is in the same directory as the compiled executable.
-Start game and have fun.
+Start the game and have fun.